About the church of Christ

 Based on the practice of the New Testament churches, one is added to the church of Christ by the Lord himself.
 I Corinthians 12, verse 18; Acts of Apostles 2, verse 47.
 The New Testament Christians heard the gospel, Acts of Apostles 8, verses 5 and 6; believed in Jesus as God’s Son, Acts of Apostles 16, verse 31; repented of their sins, Acts of Apostles 2, verses 38; confessed that Jesus is the Christ, Romans 10, verses 9 and 10; and were baptized for the forgiveness of their sins, Acts of Apostles 2, verse 38; and 22, verse 16.
 Based on God’s Word, the Bible, these believers baptize by complete immersion, Romans 6, verses 3 through 7. and reject, consequently, infant baptism and sprinkling.

 Organizationally, each congregation forms an autonomous unit.
 She knows elders and deacons according to Acts of Apostles 20, verses 17 through 35, I Timothy 3, verses 1 through 13; Titus 1, verses 5 through 9; I Peter 5, verses 1 through 14.
 Neither among the elders or among the deacons is there any distinction made; no one is regarded as head but all work together as brothers to carry out the activities of the church in agreement with the inspired examples or teachings in the Bible.
 The elders have the oversight of the congregation, I Peter 5, verses 1 through 3.
 There is always a plurality of elders and deacons in a congregation.
-The number is specified by each congregation separately, depend on the number of brothers who are qualified according to the texts and the number of members in the local church.
-She knows preachers or evangelists and teachers in addition to the members.
+The number is specified by each congregation separately, depends on the number of brothers who are qualified according to the texts and the number of members in the local church.
+The church knows preachers or evangelists and teachers in addition to the members.
 When there are no brothers who meet the qualifications for elders as specified in the above texts, the local church is led temporarily by the capable brothers and evangelists.

 Members of the churches of Christ view and use the Bible, God’s Word, as a complete and perfect book, Revelation 22, verses 18 and 19; and 11 Timothy 3, verses 16 and 17.
 The Bible contains God’s plan of salvation for people; what they must do to worship God; and in every way they can do good work.
 II Timothy 3, verses 15, 16 and 17.
 They do not regard any additional books or articles written by people as authoritative, as these may cause disunity among the believers.